staabm/phpunit-github-action-matrix/README.md

 ## Example GitHub Actions workflow

-The workflow shows a typical usage example within a GitHub Actions workflow.
+The workflow shows a typical usage example within a GitHub Actions workflow which segments by test-suite.
 You may adjust this workflow as you see fit to e.g.

 - use a different Test Runner (e.g. ParaTest)